Emmotes/ic_spoilers/docs/thellora.md

         }
     ],
     "requirements": "",
-    "description": {"desc": "Thellora increases the damage of Female and Non-Binary Champions by $(amount)% for each Female and Non-Binary Champion in the formation, stacking multiplicatively.
+    "description": {"desc": "Thellora increases the damage of Female and Non-Binary Champions by $(amount)% for each such Champion in the formation, stacking multiplicatively.
 Buffs apply to the pre-stack value."}, "id": 1692,
     "flavour_text": "",
     "graphic_id": 21001,